-At the conclusion of the test, the GMAT test-takers can now see their unofficial Integrated Reasoning, Quantitative, and Verbal sections’ scores along with the total GMAT score… and they will have just two minutes to decide whether to accept those scores.
+At the end of the GMAT Exam, test takers can see their unofficial Integrated Reasoning, Quantitative, and Verbal section scores, as well as their GMAT total score… They will only have two minutes to decide whether or not to accept the scores.
 More importantly, please note that the scores are cancelled if the test-taker does not make a decision.
 Cancelled scores can, however, be reinstated for a $50 fee and phone reinstatement is $60.

 This facility now available to the test taker is obviously both important and, in general, very positive.
 However, two minutes is not a lot of time.
 So, you need to have a plan to accept or cancel the scores before you arrive at the test center.